Randomness: History

 In ancient history, the concepts of chance and randomness were intertwined with that of fate.
 Many ancient peoples threw dice to determine fate, and this later evolved into games of chance.
 Most ancient cultures used various methods of divination to attempt to circumvent randomness and fate.
 Beyond religion and games of chance, randomness has been attested for sortition since at least ancient Athenian democracy in the form of a kleroterion.

 The formalization of odds and chance was perhaps earliest done by the Chinese of 3,000 years ago.
 The Greek philosophers discussed randomness at length, but only in non-quantitative forms.
 It was only in the 16th century that Italian mathematicians began to formalize the odds associated with various games of chance.
 The invention of calculus had a positive impact on the formal study of randomness.
-In the 1888 edition of his book The Logic of Chance, John Venn wrote a chapter on The conception of randomness that included his view of the randomness of the digits of pi, by using them to construct a random walk in two dimensions.
+In the 1888 edition of his book The Logic of Chance, John Venn wrote a chapter on The conception of randomness that included his view of the randomness of the digits of pi (π), by using them to construct a random walk in two dimensions.

 The early part of the 20th century saw a rapid growth in the formal analysis of randomness, as various approaches to the mathematical foundations of probability were introduced.
 In the mid-to-late-20th century, ideas of algorithmic information theory introduced new dimensions to the field via the concept of algorithmic randomness.

 Although randomness had often been viewed as an obstacle and a nuisance for many centuries, in the 20th century computer scientists began to realize that the deliberate introduction of randomness into computations can be an effective tool for designing better algorithms.
 In some cases, such randomized algorithms even outperform the best deterministic methods.